KULeuven-COSIC/ZeroTouch/README.md

 ## Further Information

 Each folder contains a `README.md` file that provides detailed instructions and information specific to the contents and procedures within that folder.
 Please refer to these files for comprehensive guidance on how to run the simulations.

+## Additional Visualisations and Resources

+Additional visualisations and results from the simulations, due to size constraints, have been uploaded and can be accessed [here](https://mega.nz/folder/xxclXYiR#Do4h264nC4XnJwbCjHicMA).

+Furthermore, a video showcasing the room setup used in the simulations is also available at the same link.
+These resources provide further insights into the experimental environment and results, offering a comprehensive view of the `ZeroTouch` system and its evaluation.